 Even though the 15th C. loop braiding instructions were written in a much older version of English (Middle English), they are actually easier to follow than the 17th C. loop braiding instructions, because they describe the whole procedure clearly and completely, without glossing over or omitting important details.
 I’ve heard of people who have learned to braid directly from the 15th C. manuscripts, which paradoxically isn’t really possible for 17th C. loop braiding manuscripts.
 Noémi Speiser decoded them by reverse-engineering – analyzing the accompanying swatches and using them to figure out the meaning of the text.

-Narrow textiles don’t survive in the European archeological record from much earlier than that.
-In the Middle East, a very rare actual intact square braid fragment from 1200-1400 BCE was discovered in the 1990’s in an ancient Egyptian copper smelting site (located in a very dry area of what is now Israel), and was categorized as a loop braid by the project archeologists, though no loops were present on the fragment.
-(Loops are rarely present in fact, even on a whole braid, as they are often trimmed off after a braid is finished, or worn off from use or decay afterward.)
+In the Middle East, a very rare actual intact cord – a square braid fragment – from 1200-1400 BCE (middle Bronze Age) was discovered in the 1990’s in an ancient Egyptian copper smelting site (located in a very dry area of what is now Israel), and was categorized as a loop braid by the project archeologists, though it’s unclear how the archeologists made that determination.
+(No loops were present on the fragment, but loops are rarely present, even on whole, intact loop-braided artifacts, as they are often trimmed off after a braid is finished, or worn apart from use or decay.)
 The Middle East apparently had a strong tradition of loop braiding up until very recently, including hand-held loop braiding as well as finger-held (see references in OEPBforLB and L-MBRIC.)
 Unfortunately, most archeologists aren’t even aware of loop braiding, and up to now I don’t think they delved much into the construction method of ‘strings’ found in excavated sites.
 That might be changing now – I gather that textiles in general are increasingly regarded as important artifacts in archeological research.

 Loop braiding was apparently an important and widely known technique in earlier eras.
 Braided cords and bands were items of daily necessity, not just details on treasured items.
 Utilitarian braids were not necessarily crude or “plain”, btw!
 Textile items of daily necessity are often very well-made and ornamented, as can be seen in many European folk traditions.